 THE advices from the provincial towns for the week ending last Saturday contain nothing of importance, and merely confirm the general steadiness of trade.
 At Manchester, the extent of business is moderate, but prices are well supported.
 Two small failures have occurred, Messrs.
-W. H. Gray and Co., for 15,000%, and Mr. Alderman Shawcross, for 25,000%.
+W. H. Gray and Co., for 15,000l., and Mr. Alderman Shawcross, for 25,000%.
 In the latter case, a composition is contemplated of 12s.
-6d, in the pound by instalments extending over two years.
-At Birming ham, the iron trade remains without variation.
-The invention of Mr. Bessemer continues to be an absorbing topic, but its probable value is strongly contested.
-The liabilities of Mr. G. P. Simcox, of Kidderminster, are stated not to exceed 21,000%, and 15s. in the pound is offered in instalments.
-From Nottingham, the accounts continue extremely favourable.
-In the woollen districts, the transactions are satisfactory, and the Irish cloth market
+6d. in the pound by The third proposition was to the effect that "the its probable value is strongly contested.
+The liabilities oppress desired that all duties on givers remained for to exceed 21,000%, and 15s. in the pound is offered in extremely favourable.
+In the woollen districts, the The fourth proposition, suggested by M. Couvreur, transactions are satisfactory, and the Irish cloth market